Today's Thursday • 8 mins read

 6. Is interpersonally exploitative (takes advantage of others)

-Most narcissists keep few true friends.
+Most narcissists do not have even a few true friends.
 They prefer an entourage of people they can exploit.
 They are also reluctant to reveal their vulnerabilities to others, since they fear being exploited themselves.
-They lack genuine empathy, which makes their friendships one-sided.
-Sooner or later, their friends understand their tendency to use others for personal gain, and keep away from them.

 7. Lacks empathy and is unwilling to identify or recognize the feelings and needs of others